Home

 • At about 10 weeks of age, a kitten's sense of sight is fully developed.

 • Kittens use their paws to rhythmically tread and put pressure on the mother's belly.
-This kneading action massages the mother cats breasts stimulates the release of milk.
-Adult cats repeat this kneading action, often when they are purring and seem content.
-Perhaps there is some residual memory of kittenhood, or maybe it's just a built-in physical response.
+This kneading action massages the mother cat's breasts and stimulates the release of milk.

 • Newborn kittens have no way of regulating their own body temperature.
 Blind and deaf, they follow their sense of smell (and possibly vibrating purrs) to reach their mother to suckle.
-They rely on momma cat and piling on top of each other to stay warm.
-When they're too warm, they spread out to cool off.

 • When they are about 3 weeks old, kittens begin grooming each other and their mother.
 Among friendly cats, this mutual grooming behavior carries into adulthood.